QuantEcon/lecture-source-py/source/rst/about_py.rst

 .. index::
     single: NetworkX

-One well-known example is `NetworkX <http://networkx.github.io/>`_
+One well-known example is `NetworkX <http://networkx.github.io/>`_.

-* Standard graph algorithms for analyzing network structure, etc.
+Its features include, among many other things:

-* Plotting routines
+* standard graph algorithms for analyzing networks

-* etc., etc.
+* plotting routines

 Here's some example code that generates and plots a random graph, with node color determined by shortest path length from a central node.